About Father Thomas Dunlea

 In 1942, at Archbishop Norman Gilroy’s request, the De La Salle Brothers took charge of Boys’ Town.
 With the shelter in safe hands, Father Tom turned his attention to helping alcoholics.
 In 1944, he helped found a Sydney branch of Alcoholics Anonymous.

 In 1953, he was appointed chaplain of the Matthew Talbot Hostel for destitute men, then located at Young Street, Circular Quay.
-Father Tom said daily Mass here and took a keen interest in the residents, many of whom were recovering alcoholics.
+Father Tom said daily Mass here and took a keen interest in the residents, many of whom were struggling with problem drinking.

 In 1955, he went to Hurstville as a parish priest, where he remained until his death on 22 August 1970.

-In honour of Father Tom, Boys’ Town was renamed the Dunlea Centre in 2010.
+In honour of Father Tom, Boys’ Town (where Father Tom is buried) was renamed the Dunlea Centre in 2010.
 Today, it provides comprehensive support services to vulnerable girls as well as boys.